rasulbekdeveloper907/Project_8/ReadMe.md

-# 🚗 Car Dataset Regression Project
+# 🚗 Car Kilometer Prediction Project

 ## 📌 Project Overview
 This project focuses on predicting the **mileage (`kilometer`)** of cars based on various features.
 The dataset contains **371,528 entries** with **21 columns**, including both numerical and categorical attributes.
 The target variable for this regression task is `kilometer`.